 “Kyle Harper of the University of Oklahoma has shown that the idea that every person has a right to his or her own body—and that therefore sex must be completely consensual—was a startling new concept that came into the world through Christianity.”

 In Holland’s history, he doesn’t obscure the examples of unjust, oppressive, and power mongering behavior of Christians, but Holland notes these threads run counter to the main story.
-The Crusades and other barbaric behaviors of Europeans in the name of Christ are examples of the persistent resilience of more ancient paradigms.
+The Crusades and other barbaric behaviors of Europeans in the name of Christ are examples of the persistent resilience of more ancient paradigms – distinctly Greco-Roman ones at that, though the entire ancient world assumed similar values before Christ.

 Holland knew well the way of conquerors over the conquered.
-Nowhere is it more shamelessly and unabashedly displayed, perhaps, than in the Greco-Roman world that is Holland’s forte.
+Nowhere is it more shamelessly and unabashedly displayed, perhaps, than in the Greco-Roman world, which is Holland’s distinct forte as an historian.
 The idea that might makes right is the story of mankind, not just the western world, up to and beyond the death of Jesus on the cross.
 That the western world continued in that vein shouldn’t be at all surprising.

 “Repeatedly, whether crashing through the canals of Tenochtitlan, or settling the estuaries of Massachusetts, or trekking deep into the Transvaal, the confidence that had enabled Europeans to believe themselves superior to those they were displacing was derived from Christianity.” (p.
 504)

 The story, here, isn’t that Christians, having achieved to the stature of conquerors continued in the vein of conquering civilizations.
-The real story – the paradigmatic shift – is found in the midst of and despite the age-old history of conquering civilizations:
+The real story – the paradigmatic shift – is found emerging in the midst of and taking hold despite the age-old history of conquering civilizations and the assumptions that fueled them:

 “Repeatedly, though . . . it was Christianity that . . . provided the colonized and the enslaved with the surest voice.
 The paradox was profound.
 No other conquerors, carving out empires for themselves, had done so as the servants of a man tortured to death on the orders of a colonial official.
 No other conquerors . . . had installed . . . an emblem of power so deeply ambivalent as to render problematic the very notion of power.” (p.
 504)

-Embedded in Christianity is the ideal of the suffering servant who proclaims to the consciences of all men that the greatest among you is really the one who serves all men and nudges them to pick up their own crosses to follow him.
-Embedded within Christianity is the antidote to might and power and the ennobler of all who are lowly and powerless.
+Embedded in Christianity is the ideal of the suffering servant who proclaims to the consciences of all men that the greatest among you is really the one who serves and nudges them to pick up their own crosses to follow Christ.
+Embedded within Christianity is the antidote to might and power and the ennoblement of all who are lowly and powerless.

 “Tom Holland punctures common myths about Christianity and secularism in every chapter.
 In no way does he let the church off the hook for its innumerable failures.
 Nor will he let secular people live with the illusion that their values are just self-evident, the result of reason and scientific investigation.”